 In 2019 Butterfly Haven opened our ReFuel Center and launched our “ReFuel” program and that helps support Foster Parents with family care with the goal of minimizing placement disruptions and emotional “burn out”.

 In 2020 Butterfly Haven relocated to 8505 Mid County Industrial Drive.
 This location provides both office space, conference room and warehouse space all within one building so our Resource Room, Pantry and ReFuel Center are all together.
 This makes serving our families more efficient and increases the number of families we will impact.

-Butterfly Haven’s goal is to be able to provide children that enter foster care with brand new pajamas and personal hygiene items in an effort to make the transition of required out of home placement a little less traumatic.
+Butterfly Haven’s goal is to be able to provide children that enter foster care with child specific items of their very own in an effort to make the transition of required out of home placement a little less traumatic.